Spotlight: Limiting global warming to 1.5°C

-The Grantham Art Prize, run in collaboration with the Royal College of Art (RCA), is designed to create a conversation about climate change and environment issues in a visual way, and kick start collaborations between Imperial College London and students from other universities.
+The Grantham Institute, together with the Royal College of Art (RCA), are running art competition on the theme of climate change and the environment, designed to create a conversation about these issues in a visual way and to kick start collaborations between Imperial and students from other universities.
 Find out more

 11 October 2018Pentacene patterns prove crucial for solar power

 09 October 2018Changes needed by middle of century, say climate experts

 24 October 2018, 17:30 – 21:00Exhibition Áinne Burke: Earth's LAW in Flux

 13 November 2018, 17:45 – 19:15Seminar Ecological impacts of chemical and climatic stressors in freshwaters

 14 November 2018, 13:00 – 18:00Conference Meeting a global temperature goal of 1.5°C